-The Sunday, January 22nd Exhibition Hall grand opening hosted by Jarrod Young, Linda Wilson, and Sean Cavanaugh had a fun twist with the SSH President, Haru Okuda, turning to ChatGPT to compose a paragraph of his opening speech.
-The IMSH 2023, without a doubt, has brought us many exciting simulation industry updates from both technological and research perspectives, covering the latest innovation and best practices in the realm of healthcare simulations.
+The Sunday, January 22, Exhibition Hall grand opening hosted by Jarrod Young, Linda Wilson, and Sean Cavanaugh had a fun twist with the SSH President, Haru Okuda, turning to ChatGPT to compose a paragraph of his opening speech.
+The IMSH 2023, without a doubt, has brought us many exciting simulation industry updates from both technological and research perspectives, covering the latest innovations and best practices in healthcare simulations.
 The conference offered hundreds of industry-focused presentations.
 The sessions covered various topics, from VR for Interprofessional Collaboration and VR for Distance Health Simulations to VR in Nursing Education and Forensic Education.

-Even though today, many healthcare organizations and institutions are turning towards XR capabilities for simulations and training; the traditional manikins have advanced rapidly, delivering exceptional capabilities for education and training.
-While the next generations of healthcare professionals and patients will be much more technology prone, the expectation for technology incorporation will continue accelerating over time.
+Even though today, many healthcare organizations and institutions are turning towards XR capabilities for simulations and training, the traditional manikins have advanced rapidly, delivering exceptional capabilities for education and training.
+While the next generations of healthcare professionals and patients will be much more technology-prone, the expectation for technology incorporation will continue accelerating.
 With the growing demand for XR, it will only be natural to see more XR-based or enhanced medical simulations.

 While our articles cover more XR technology, trends, and insights, today, we want to turn our gaze to the traditional patient simulations, some noteworthy examples displayed during the IMSH 2023.
 Here are our top exhibitor picks from Gaumard Scientific, Echo Healthcare, and SIMCharacters.
 All, without a doubt, are worth checking out.

 Gaumard Scientific HAL® S5301